 WordPress is slow when nobody has looked at it.
 The causes — bloated themes, plugin sprawl, missing caching, unoptimised images, undersized hosting — are consistent across almost every slow site we've audited.
 These can be rebuild easily in some cases.

-We audit and fix WordPress performance for UK and US businesses, and build headless Next.js when the situation calls for it.
-Services · Free 15-min performance & SEO audit.
+We audit and fix WordPress performance for international businesses, and build headless Next.js when the situation calls for it.
+Services · Performance proof · Book a consultation.